hannahgsimon/HALModeling2024Graphs/README.md

     graph_immune = True
      ```
 - Note: When both `plot_with_CIs = False` and `scenarioAnalysis = False`, for the last trial (titled TrialRunCounts.csv, not a specific scenario), plots the cell counts at each timestep.
+#### Usage in HALModeling2024Plots.py:
+- Input: A CSV file with 5 columns: "Scenario", "Trial" number, "Bifurcation to Escape" (Y/N), "Timesteps to Equilibrium", and "Tumor Cells at Equilibrium".
+The last 2 columns are blank for non-escape trials.

+  Output: For trials in which bifurcation to escape occurred,
+- Plots a box and whisker plot of the number of tumor cells at equilibrium across each scenario.
+- Plots a box and whisker plot of the number of timesteps to equilibrium across each scenario.

 ## Contributing
 Contributions are welcome!
 To contribute:
 1. Fork the repository.